jscriven0218/MoviesOnAPlane/README.md

 ![NormalizedRatingDist](https://github.com/user-attachments/assets/c5954dc3-aed2-40a7-867b-2733679b2c21)

 ## Modeling
 To model the recommendations, singular value decomposition (SVD) is a collaborative filtering which is the process of making recommendations based on the preferences of other similar users.
 We utilize SVD by creating a matrix of rows representing each user and columns for each movie - with ratings, if reviewed, in the matrix.
+Using GridSearchCV, we tuned the parameters of the SVD model to confirm we were using the best model.
 We train our model on 70% of our total dataset.

 ## Evaluation

 After fitting the model to our training dataset, we run the model with our testing dataset.
-Those predicitons are compared to the actual testing dataset.
-An RMSE of 0.8606 tells us that for a predicted rating, the real rating for that user and that movie, is within .8606.
-While this is close to a full point, it is generally considered a good score on a 5 point rating system.
+Those predictions are compared to the actual testing dataset.
+An RMSE of 0.8595 tells us that for a predicted rating, the real rating for that user and that movie, is within .8595.
+While this is close to a point, it is generally considered a good score on a 5 point rating system.
 Therfore, our model is a good predictor of ratings.

+The SVD model we ran with the best parameters as decided with the GridSearchCV model, dropped that RMSE to .8381.

+While RMSE is a good predictor of the model, we also used a Normalized Cumulative Gain (NDCG) score to evaluate the SVD model.
+The NDCG of .988 is very high and means that the recommendations provided to the passengers are a very good fit.

 Using those predicted ratings, we rank the unwatched movies per user.
 The first top 5 recommended movies, that are also in the set of 1,500 that we have narrowed our library down to, are recommended to the user.